Mohammad3id/100_days_of_swift/highlights.md

 ## `static` methods & properties with structs vs enums

-Static methods and properties are available without creating needing an instance.
+Static methods and properties are available without creating an instance.
 They're useful for grouping related and frequently used values and functionalities without polluting the namespace.

 We can use a struct to group static members as well as enums.
-Difference being that enums without any cases can't have instances and hence would totally prevent us from creating an pointless instance.
+Difference being that enums without any cases can't have instances and hence would totally prevent us from creating a pointless instance.

 ```swift
 enum Randomizer {